scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 At a high level this process is just configuring a research computer.
-Because it is on the cloud there is some extra vocabulary involved and some extra steps, starting with securing a cloud account, and continuing through a progression of steps.
-A summary of this progression goes like this:
+Because it is on the cloud there is some extra vocabulary involved and some extra steps, starting with securing a cloud account.

-1. A researcher decides to work on the public cloud; and gains access...
+* A researcher decides to work on the public cloud; and gains access...
+    * Cloud accounts commonly use the terms 'account' or 'subscription'
-    * Through Cloudbank the mechanism is a *billing account*
+    * CloudBank uses the term *billing account*
-    * The term 'subscription' is also commonly used
-2. The researcher starts up a dedicated VM and logs in
+* The researcher starts up a dedicated VM and logs in
-    * The VM begins as a blank slate, just running Ubuntu Linux
+    * The VM begins as a blank slate, just Ubuntu Linux
-    * The example below happens to use the AWS cloud
+    * The walk-through given below happens to use the AWS cloud
-3. The researcher configures the VM as a Jupyter Lab notebook server supporting a Python 3 kernel
+* The researcher configures the VM as a Jupyter Lab notebook server supporting a Python 3 kernel
     * Other useful tools / libraries / packages / datasets are installed as well
     * The researcher tests the Jupyter Lab server by logging in using a browser
         * This makes use of a secure connection called an *ssh tunnel*
-4. The researcher uses cloud management tools to create an ***image*** of the VM on the cloud
+* The researcher uses cloud management tools to create an ***image*** of the VM on the cloud
     * Unlike a container this image is specific to the cloud used; it is not transferrable between clouds
-5. The researcher terminates / deletes / destroys the VM
+* The researcher terminates / deletes / destroys the VM
-    * But the stored ***image*** persists and can used to start up a new VM
+    * But the stored ***image*** persists and can be used to start up a new VM

+A VM may be started and stopped; and you pay for it by the hour only when it is Started.
+Being Stopped is like having the power turned off: You can resume using it without loss of data.
+However: Terminating a VM as the name implies means that it no longer exists.

-Starting a VM using a stored image means you have a choice of which VM to use.
+Starting a VM using a stored image recreates the machine state when that image was saved.
+When you do this you have a choice of which VM to use.
 You can use a smaller cheaper VM if you do not need a lot of computing power; say you just want to write and test some code.
-Or you can choose a powerful (more expensive) VM if you have some heavy computations to do.
+Or you can choose a powerful (more expensive) VM if you have some heavy computation to do.

-Notice that you may start many VMs from a single image.
-Your collaborators may use these images to start their own VMs as well.
+Notice that you may start many *VMs* from a single *image*.
+Your collaborators may use this image to start their own VMs as well.
 This means that customized work environments are easier to replicate and share.